Take control of what you have written!

 Store everything in one basket

-The central repository is where the author writes stuffs.
-This might look like the backend of Blogger, MSN Space or Wordpress.
-There is also a feed factory on the server, generating lots of different feeds.
+The personal central repository is where the author stores all the writings.
+The interface may be like the backend of Blogger or Wordpress.
+The repository also has a feed factory responsible for maintaining lots of different feeds.

-One feed can contain first 10 entries for blog 1 to display, and another feed can contain the 10 entries for blog 2.
-There is also small feeds containing just a single writing.
-Small feeds are for forums to display single writings.
+One feed can contain entries for blog 1 to display, and another feed can contain entries for blog 2.

 Therefore blog 1 and 2 are really just feed receivers, much like Google Reader.
-It converts feeds into web pages.
+It displays the feeds onto web pages.
 Forums supporting feed receiving can also display small feeds as posts.
+These can can be called 'endpoints' which publishes your writing and is updatable.

 Steps